 Dear Flatty but not a Fatty!,

 It's a good idea to ask questions and do a bit of research as you consider the possibility of getting this surgery.
 There are a number of possible health risks involved with breast enhancement surgery.
-You also asked what, if any, effect the procedure might have on your ability to breast feed and what might occur during pregnancy.
+You also asked what, if any, effect the procedure might have on your ability to breastfeed and what might occur during pregnancy.
 The short answer to those questions is that it’s difficult to say for certain (more on that later).
-And, though your line of questioning specifically asks about health risks, it’s also a good idea to make sure you have clarity about your reasons for wanting to increase your breast size before proceeding.
+And, though your line of questioning specifically asks about health risks, there may be other relevant considerations before you decide on your optimal breast size.